UoB-HPC/benchmarks/README.md

 $REPO/cloverleaf/tx2-foxconn/benchmark.sh build
 ```

 3. Use the `run` action to start the benchmark.
-On systems with a queueing, a job will be submitted.
+On systems with a queue, a job will be submitted.
 Otherwise, the benchmark will start running on the current node.
 ```bash
 # Example for CloverLeaf on TX2, assuming you have previously run 'build'
 $REPO/cloverleaf/tx2-foxconn/benchmark.sh run